The tenants paying the price so landlords don’t have to

 “Private renters shop around for properties, not for letting agents.
 Landlords are better able to choose agencies based on performance and cost and it should therefore be landlords paying letting agent fees, not tenants picking up these rising costs.”

 How much?
-Tenants rights group The Tenants Voice suggests tenants should not pay more than: Inventory fee in a furnished tenancy: £50-100 Tenancy reference: £30 Deposit of 4-6 weeks rent Agreement fee: £30 Tenancy renewal fee: £25 Administration fee: £100 Unreasonable charges might include: A penalty payment if you don’t pay the rent by standing order A reservation fee to hold a property while you get a reference or deposit A moving in charge A moving out charge Cleaning charges when you move out leaving the place spotless Unnecessary letters or form letters, such as ones telling you that your rent is going up A fee for signing up with the agency A fee for a tenancy agreement Any inevitable admin Source: thetenantsvoice.co.uk 28.05.2016
+Tenants rights group The Tenants’ Voice suggests tenants should not pay more than £50-100 for an inventory fee in a furnished tenancy, £50-100 for a tenancy reference, and £100 for an administration fee.
+Unreasonable charges might include: a penalty payment if you don’t pay the rent by standing order, a reservation fee to hold a property while you get a reference or deposit, and both moving in and moving out charges.

 - More about: